2011 United States public employee protests: Idaho

-Proposed Legislation
+Proposed Legislation and protests

 A bill restricting the collective bargaining rights’ of Idaho's unionized teachers passed the legislature on March 7 and was signed into effect by Republican Gov. Butch Otter.
 The bill, which first passed in the House in February, will keep 12,000 teachers from bargaining their salary and benefits.
 It also eliminated tenure and introduced merit-based pay.
 The legislature adjourned for April 7, ending what lawmakers have called one of the most difficult sessions in memory.

-Protests

 Union members planned to protest outside the Capitol in Boise on March 9 to condemn the passage of the bill.
-A rally in Boise on February 21, before the House vote, drew about 1,000 protesters and smaller pro-teacher's union rallies were held in 10 other cities.
+A rally in Boise on February 21, before the House vote, drew about 1,000 protesters and smaller pro-teachers' union rallies were held in 10 other cities.

 Indiana

-Proposed legislation
+Proposed Legislation and protests

 Republican House members proposed a “right-to-work” bill that would have made it illegal for an employer to mandate that employees join a union.
 Lacking support from Republican Governor Mitch Daniels, the bill has died.

-Protests

 Most of the Democratic representatives in Indiana's state House of Representatives fled to neighboring states to block voting on bill.
 On March 10 thousands of protesters appeared at the Indiana state house, protesting in support of labor unions.

 Iowa

-Proposed Legislation
+Proposed Legislation and protests

 House Republicans proposed a bill that required state workers to pay a portion of their insurance premiums and allowed workers to opt out of union membership.
-Though the Republican-controlled House pushed a labor reform to weaken unions, the Democrat-controlled Senate has not taken it up for debate.
+Though the Republican-controlled House pushed a labor reform to weaken unions, the Democratic-controlled Senate has not taken it up for debate.

-Protests

 Roughly 300 people came to show their support for workers on April 4, marking the anniversary of Martin Luther King Jr.'s death.

 Kansas

-Proposed legislation
+Proposed Legislation and protests

 The Kansas House passed a Republican-backed bill on February 24 that would ban voluntary deductions from union members’ paychecks for political activities.
 The bill also bans public employee unions from endorsing political candidates.
 The bill has a good chance of passing the heavily Republican Senate.
 Republican Governor Sam Brownback has not communicated his stance on the bill.

-Protests

 Kansas union members filled the hall of the House on February 24 in an unsuccessful attempt to urge lawmakers to oppose the bill.

 Maine

-Proposed legislation
+Proposed Legislation and protests

 On February 28 it was reported that newly elected Governor Paul LePage, in an interview at the National Governors Association, praised Wisconsin Gov. Scott Walker, who is trying to eliminate collective bargaining rights for public employees, and expressed support for right-to-work legislation proposals in the Maine Legislature.
 The 'right-to-work' bill would make it illegal for public employees to be required to join a union, and eliminate collective bargaining for public employees.
 LePage openly challenged public workers saying Wisconsin-style protests will start coming to Maine "once [public employees] start reading the budget bill."